Mapai: Politics and government

-In contrast to the previous one, the 1959 election saw a surge in support, as the party recorded its best electoral performance, taking 38.2% of the vote and 47 seats.
+In contrast to the previous one, the 1959 election saw a surge in support, as the party recorded its best electoral performance, taking 38% of the vote and 47 seats.
 Ben-Gurion again invited the National Religious Party, Mapam, Ahdut HaAvoda, the Progressive Party and the three Israeli Arab parties, Progress and Development, Cooperation and Brotherhood and Agriculture and Development to form the coalition.

-The inquiry into the Lavon Affair which brought down the government in 1961 probably contributed to the party's relatively poor performance in the elections in the same year, as it picked up only 34.7% of the vote and 42 seats.
+The inquiry into the Lavon Affair which brought down the government in 1961 probably contributed to the party's relatively poor performance in the elections in the same year, as it picked up only 35% of the vote and 42 seats.
 Although Ben-Gurion formed a strong coalition with the National Religious Party, Ahdut HaAvoda, Agudat Yisrael Workers, Cooperation and Brotherhood and Progress and Development, two events during the fifth Knesset led to Mapai's reducing dominance.

 Firstly, Ben-Gurion resigned as head of the party citing personal reasons, though in reality he was upset at a perceived lack of support from colleagues.
 He set up a new party, Rafi, taking with him seven other Mapai members.
 Secondly, the two major right-wing opposition parties, Herut and the Liberal Party had merged into Gahal.
 This meant by the end of the Knesset session, Mapai had only 34 seats to Gahal's 27.

 The party's response to the unprecedented strength of the opposition was to seek support from other parties with similar ideologies.
 The result was an alliance with Ahdut HaAvoda to form the Labor Alignment before the 1965 election.
-The new party won 36.7% of the vote and 45 seats, and comfortably beat Gahal (26 seats).
+The new party received 37% of the vote and won 45 seats, and comfortably beat Gahal (26 seats).
 On 23 January 1968 Mapai, Ahdut HaAvoda and Rafi merged into the Israeli Labor Party and ceased to exist as individual entities.